Export Sorghum: The Smart Choice For Feed Grain Solutions

-Export Sorghum is an exclusive, one-day educational seminar for grain buyers from around the world who are currently, or interested in purchasing U.S. grain sorghum.
-The event is jointly hosted by the Sorghum Checkoff, Kansas Grain Sorghum and Texas Grain Sorghum Producers in Dallas, Texas.
+Export Sorghum is an exclusive, one-day educational seminar for grain buyers from around the world who are currently, or could be interested in purchasing U.S. grain sorghum.
+The event is jointly hosted by the Sorghum Checkoff, Kansas Grain Sorghum and Texas Grain Sorghum Producers.

 The Sorghum Checkoff is dedicated to building strong relationships between buyers and sellers, resulting in continued sorghum sales.
 Sharing how sorghum is the smart choice will continue to be a leading theme in the checkoff’s mission in increasing producer profitability.